Home > Blog Posts > Term deposit , what is it? How would it benefit you? Why get one?

 Early withdrawals will incur penalty fee’s from the financial institution.

-However if you think you may need access to the cash the fee’s to withdraw the money early may be high enough to encompass any money you may make on your term deposit.
+However, if you think you may need access to the cash the fee’s to withdraw the money early may be high enough to encompass any money you may make on your term deposit.
+People who have bad credit often want a loan no credit check.
+This is because if they have a credit check, they are worried they will no longer qualify for a loan.
+We work with people who need bad credit loans here at Jacaranda Finance.